 - The book of science.
 I started writing this in 1997.
-Each week since 31 May 2011, I have added a new set of poetry and commentary reflecting on a milestone of the history of science.
+Each week between 31 May 2011 and 16 October 2021, I added a new set of poetry and commentary reflecting on a milestone of the history of science.

 - Words / Worth, 2021.
 These poems are based on the work of William Wordsworth, from A Selection from the Sonnets of William Wordsworth with numerous illustrations by Alfred Parsons, New York: Harper & Brothers, 1890.